PEÑA CAVE

 Cave with several rooms including a large room with many cave paintings

-Located near the mouth of the Nalón River, the La Peña cave is about 70 m long and has several rooms, including a large room with numerous cave paintings.
-However, the cave was severely damaged after it was discovered in 1914, especially due to the development work carried out as a result of tourist traffic.
-In order to preserve what could still be preserved, the Peña remained closed to the public between 1979 and 1994, and has only reopened its doors to a limited number of visitors.
-Access to the main room, through a winding gallery, is not easy and is not recommended for children under 7 years old.
+Located near the mouth of the Nalón river, La Peña cave is some 70 m long and features several chambers, including a large room with numerous cave paintings.
+However, the cave was severely damaged after its discovery in 1914, in particular as a result of development work carried out in response to tourism.
+In order to preserve what could still be preserved, the Peña remained closed to the public between 1979 and 1994, and only reopened its doors to a limited number of visitors.
+Access to the main room, via a winding gallery, is not easy and is not recommended for children under 7.

 Did you know?
 This review was written by our professional authors.